-18.4.1 - Heat insulation devices
+18.4.1 - Heat insulators

 The heat insulation devices must be checked once a year and replaced if broken or damaged.
-See figure 18-6 in which the heat insulation devices (details "C" and "E") are shown disassembled from the heat exchanger and burner.
+See figure 18-6 in which the heat insulation devices (details "C" and "E") are shown disassembled from the heat exchange and burner.